-Organization of a Trust Company for the Limited Purpose of Exercising Fiduciary Powers
+Organization of a Limited Purpose Trust Company

 Please refer to the Department's Application Fee Schedule to determine the proper fee for the application being filed.